-The Committee will consider the descending score order and the number of children applying for each school (living within the priority area and who registered before the closing date) and set the automatic qualifying score as close to the planned admission numbers for the schools as possible.
+The Committee will consider the descending score order and the number of children applying for each school (living within the priority areas and who registered before the closing date) and set the Automatic Qualifying Score using the score obtained by the fiftieth candidate (in score order) in Category 3 as a benchmark.
+The Automatic Qualifying Score will be set at a level which allows fewer than 50 applicants to be given priority under Category 4.